I’ve always wanted to try coloured pencils.

 Towards the end of 2019, I was thinking about a new art challenge for myself for the New Year.
 Coloured pencils are something I haven’t had a proper go at.

 A tin of Derwent Drawing Pencils sat in a draw for a few years, unused, bought on a whim, too scared to actually put pencil to paper.

-Last year I blogged about some Red Squirrel visitors to my garden (see here), so I have plenty of reference material, and hours spent watching them.
+Last year I blogged about some Red Squirrel visitors to my garden (Red Squirrel Garden Visitors blog post), so I have plenty of reference material, and hours spent watching them.
 I decided on an image of a pregnant female red who was the first to visit in the summer.
-I don’t know how much food she managed to eat her way through!

-I decided to draw the portrait on smooth Bristol board paper, as I’m not a fan of ‘toothy’ papers, preferring a smoother overall look to drawings.
-After the first hour, I was ready to bin it.
+After the first hour’s work, I was ready to bin it.
 I couldn’t achieve the colours I wanted, and the pencils were too soft.
+Very different to working with than my usual paint.
 I took a break.

-With a clearer head a while later, I resumed.
-I kept building up the layers of colour realising it wasn’t too far off the way of working with watercolour.
-Keep layering until you reach the desired colour and tone.
+Coming back to it with a clear head, I resumed.
+As I built up the layers of colour, I realised it wasn’t too far off the way of working with watercolour: keep layering until you reach the desired colour and tone.

 © Karen Hartnell 2020